 - Availability of Loan Modeling/Calculator – Calculators can help answer common questions such as: How much does my employer’s contribution save me in interest?
 How long will it take for me to pay off all my debt?
 How much interest will I save across all my student loans?
 How much do I pay each month in principal and interest on all my student loans?

 This benefit will become more attractive to employers if it joins the ranks of tax-favored employer benefits.
 On February 1, 2017, a bill has been sent to Congress to amend the tax code that would make the first $5,250 of employer contributions toward student debt assistance tax deductible.
 You can track the bill’s progress in Congress here: H.R.
 795.

-These programs provide a way for employees to access cash at interest rates much lower than the average credit card.
+Employer Short-Term Loans provide a way for employees to access cash at interest rates much lower than the average credit card.
 Participants repay the loan through payroll deductions.
 It’s especially welcome by employees who have poor credit scores and don’t have access to credit or financing to pay for emergencies.
 This is an alternative for employees that may otherwise be driven to borrow from retirement plans, predatory lenders, or high rate credit cards to bridge short term gaps in their finances.